-Check one of the following: I consent for my child to parti- with OMSD schools for the entire cipate in the random chemical screening policy ety of the 2023-2024 school year. screening policy with OMSD sch ny child to participate in the random chemical ools.
-As indicated by my signature below, I n the chemical screening policy eliminates my urricular activities.
-Student Name (print) Student Signature
+Check one of the following: I consent for my child to participat with OMSD schools for the entirety o • • • • I do not give my consent for my chascreening policy with OMSD schools, understand failure to participate in the child from participation in extracurric As indicated by my chemical screening p signature below, I Student Name (print) Student Signa ture Parent Signature Date Grade If you have any questic ons, please call the school office.
+Return this form to the o ffice within two weeks of receipt.

-Parent Signature Date Grade If you have any quest ions, please call the school office.
-Return this form to the office within two weeks of f receipt. pendix E Act 104 of 1983 requires that pare opportunity to review the rules and rules and rules and rules aware of behavior that require actions that will be imposed.
-After rules sign the Handbook Signature Form, rules are sign to the signature form, rules are signature form, rules are signature. regulations by which a res disciplinary action a reading the handbook, t school is governed, and and the type of corrective he parent/guardian mus I have received a copy of the 2023 understand that it is my responsibil Handbook, the CHEMICAL SCRE with my child. lity to be familiar wit th the guidelines of the I also acknowledge that I have read District's Computer and Internet U Ozark Mountain Schoo Student Name (Printed) Grade
+Appendix E

+Handbook Signature Form

+Act 104 of 1983 requires that parents and students have received and had the opportunity to review the rules and regulations by which a school is governed, and be made aware of behavior that requires disciplinary action and the type of corrective actions that will be imposed.
+After reading the handbook, the parent/guardian must sign the Handbook Signature Form, tear it out, and return this page to our office.

+I have received a copy of the 2024-2025 Ozark Mountain School Handbook.
+I understand that it is my responsibility to be familiar with the guidelines of the Handbook, the CHEMICAL SCREENING TEST POLICY, and to discuss them with my child.

+I also acknowledge that I have read and understand the Ozark Mountain School District's Computer and Internet Use Policy.

+Student Name (Printed) Grade

-Student Signature_______Date
+Student Signature Date

 Parent/Guardian Signature Date